geobtaa/ld/README.md

-# GeoBTAA Linked Data
+# GeoBTAA API &amp; Linked Data

-GeoBTAA linked data assets: contexts, vocabularies, ontologies, etc.
+This site documents the GeoBTAA Metadata API and our linked data assets: contexts, profiles, and schemas.

 ## Documentation